gabrielrussell/emv/README.md

 # COPYRIGHT

 This software is provided as-is without warranty.
-See the source code for license details.